-Only if they are part of a travel plan.
-For example, the discount cannot be applied to regular purchases of flights or rental cars; however, they do apply if a flight or rental car is part of a travel package sold through a registered travel agent.
+The discount applies only if they are part of a travel plan.
+For example, the discount cannot be applied to regular purchases of flights or rental cars; however, it does apply if a flight or rental car is part of a travel package sold through a registered travel agent.
 Likewise, if an activity or meal is part of the travel package, the campaign applies.

-Furthermore, the coupons received can be used to pay additional travel expenses not covered by the travel package, such as meals and souvenir shopping.
+Furthermore, the coupons received can be used to pay additional travel expenses not covered by the travel package, such as meals, transportation and souvenir shopping.
 Note, however, that the coupons can be used only at registered businesses.

 What type of daytrips are eligible?

 The campaign applies only to daytrip travel packages sold by registered travel agents.
 The packages have to include 1) transport starting and ending at the same place on the same day and 2) at least some form of travel service besides transport in the destination area, e.g. meals or activities.
 For example, it does not cover 1-day bus tours that do not include any activities at the destination.